.Live Long, Finish Strong – Attaining Maximum FUNCTIONAL Longevity

 Cancers grow in acidic environments.
 I prefer not to acquire cancer.
 Most cancer patients test between 4-5 pH.
 Cancers die in alkaline environments, or perhaps more succinctly, they do not initiate in the natural alkaline state of the body.
 The Standard American Diet (SAD) is highly acidic, and most citizens of first-world affluent societies are continually dumping massive amounts of acidic foods into their bodies, providing an environmental situation where cancers eventually grow and thrive.
 Cancer is not the only so-called “incurable” disease that flourishes in the acidic human body.
 Most maladies currently known in today’s societies can be overcome simply by abandoning the typical modern diet of dead animals and animal products, while also abandoning all the highly processed junk foods that are ubiquitous these days.
 So, let’s move on to how my maximum functional longevity model reflects this, and other, ideas:

-At the core of my dietary aspect of living are some key words: plant-based, organic, vegan, non-GMO (genetically modified organisms), unprocessed, unrefined, natural, low sodium, low sugars, monounsaturated fats, omega fatty acid ratios, and, well, the list goes on and on, (including the eye on alkalinity) and for many readers, may have little or no meaning without explanations.
+At the core of my dietary aspect of living are some key words: plant-based, whole food, organic, vegan, non-GMO (genetically modified organisms), unprocessed, unrefined, natural, low sodium, low sugars, monounsaturated fats, omega fatty acid ratios, and, well, the list goes on and on, (including the eye on alkalinity) and for many readers, may have little or no meaning without explanations.
 Even attempting to discuss all this lifestyle information on one page is a real challenge, so just consider these paragraphs basic guidelines that form a launch pad for folks truly concerned about changing their habits in the name of longevity – and make no mistake: These things are habits learned over a lifetime from childhood.
 Once one’s inner desire to live long and strong exceeds one’s desire to simply follow the status quo to an early grave, change will happen and results will become apparent.
 These changes do not equate to self deprivation once mastered!

 Modification of my dietary habits occurred over time, a span of several years as a matter of fact.
 This is because new science is learned over time, necessitating changes by those who are serious about maximizing their health, and also because one must adapt mentally to changes, essentially unlearning common unhealthy dietary dictates taught when younger.
 The human mind grows physiologically and psychologically addicted to certain eating habits, so one’s motivation to change direction must be mighty powerful if one wishes to be successful at the endeavor.
 This is often not easy, and it is never overnight, but I make choices based on what will keep me functioning at full tilt for all my years.